-- The "The $99,000 Answer" episode of The Honeymooners.
+- The Honeymooners, episode "The $99,000 Answer".
 Music-guru Ralph learns he is to be a contestant on a music trivia game show and Norton helps him practice for the show by playing snippets of various songs on the piano.
-To Ralph's ever-increasing annoyance, Norton always warms up by playing the first two lines of "Old Folks at Home" ("Way down upon the Suwanee River, far far away.").
+To Ralph's ever-increasing annoyance, Norton always warms up by playing the first two lines of "Old Folks at Home" ("Way down upon the Suwanee River, far far away").
 When Ralph confidently appears on the game show, the first musical clue he hears is the same two lines that Norton always warmed up with.
 Ralph is dumbstruck, can't come up with the answer, and is eliminated from the game on the very first question.
 For the record, he guessed that Norton composed it.

 - In D&D, this is exemplified by the Bardic Knowledge ability, where a Bard might have some random information based on lore he's heard in his travels.

-- All of the gnomes (an entire nation's worth) in the Eberron setting collects information constantly just in case some bit of it comes in handly later.
+- All of the gnomes (an entire nation's worth) in the Eberron setting collect information constantly, just in case some bit of it comes in handy later.

 - In the Old World of Darkness setting, a similar effect could be achieved by taking the 5-point "Jack of All Trades" Merit, which basically gave you an "illusory" 1 dot in every Skill and Knowledge, counting as basic training/understanding of each of those abilities.
 To actually build any of them up required buying the first dot from scratch.